nekocari/miniTCG/README.md

 An automated Trading Card Game Application written in PHP, covering most of the basics.
-This type of TCG is not meant to play with the cards, but to collect and trade them. miniTCG is using Bootstrap 4 for styling and FontAwesome for icons.
+This type of TCG is not meant to play with the cards, but to collect and trade them. miniTCG is using Bootstrap 5 for styling and FontAwesome for icons.

-(Because of the DSGVO in Germany you should consider hosting Bootstrap and the FontAwesome iconfont yourself!)
+(Currently Bootstrap is included using a CDN.
+Because of the DSGVO in Germany you should consider hosting Bootstrap yourself!)

 *Note, that this startet as an all german project, so you might stumble upon some german text elements in the code!
 But it should be mostly english by now and the views are being translated as well, with options to add in other languages in the future.*